chaotic-pan/Unity-Graphics-Project/README.md

 In this Unity Project, we experimented with creating all kinds of VFX Graphs, Shaders and Parametric Surfaces.

 ## Controls
-Use wasd to move, and the mouse to look around the room.
+Use WASD to move, and the mouse to look around the room.

 ## Group Work
 ### Teampartner: Laura Unverzagt - https://lilotm.github.io/#